grotius-cnc/hal-core/src/hal/components/dofs/readme.md

 If your Dofs speed is to high for the stepper to follow, your stepper feedback position will differ from the actual Dofs position.
 You could make a pin for this to monitor follow errors.

+If you don't use the stepper generation, you don't have to load :

+        halcmd addf dofs.pulse base-thread

+For more info about loading, visit the ./runtest file.